 (Add) 308.3.2.1 Approval.
-The use of flame effect materials, devices or components governed by NFPA 140 and NFPA 160; the device, their arrangement, and location(s) shall be approved by the State Fire Marshal and shall be in conformance with the requirements of the Connecticut State Fire Prevention Code.
+The use of flame effect materials, devices or components governed by NFPA 140 or NFPA 160; the device, their arrangement, and location(s) shall be approved by the State Fire Marshal and shall be in conformance with the requirements of the Connecticut State Fire Prevention Code.

-(Del) SECTION 310 SMOKING
+(DEL) SECTION 310 SMOKING

-(Del) Delete section in its entirety.
+Derete section in its entirety.

-(Del) SECTION 319 MOBILE FOOD PREPRATION VEHICLES
+(DEL) SECTION 319 MOBILE FOOD PREPRATION VEHICLES

-(Del) Delete section in its entirety.
+-(Del)-Delete section in its entirety.